-If the possession of excellent talents is not a conclusive reason why they should be improved, it at least amounts to a very strong presumption; and, if it can be shown that women may be trained to reason and imagine as well as men, the strongest reasons are certainly necessary to show us why we should not avail ourselves of such rich gifts of nature; and we have a right to call for a clear statement of those perils which make it necessary that such talents should be totally extinguished, or, at most, very partially drawn out.
-The burthen of proof does not lie with those who say, Increase the quantity of talent in any country as much as possible - for such a proposition is in conformity with every man's feelings: but it lies with those who say, Take care to keep that understanding weak and trifling, which nature has made capable of becoming strong and The parodox is with them, not with us. human reasoning, knowledge must be taken for a good, till it can be shown to be an evil.
-But now, Nature makes to us rich and magnificent presents; and we say to her - You are too luxuriant and munificent - we must keep you under, and prune you; - we have talents enough in the other half of the creation; - and, if you will not stupify and enfeeble the mind of women to our hands, we ourselves must expose them to a narcotic process, and educate away that fatal redundance with which the world is afflicted, and the order of sublunary things deranged.

-One of the greatest pleasures of life is conversation; - and the pleasures of conversation are of course enhanced by every increase of knowledge: not that we should meet together to talk of alkalis and angles, or to add to our stock of history and philology - though a little of these things is no bad ingredient in conversation; but let the subject be what it may, there is always a prodigious difference between the conversation of those who have been well educated and of those who have not enjoyed this advantage.
-Education gives fecundity of thought, copiousness of illustration, quickness, vigour, fancy, words, images and illustrations; - it decorates every common thing, and gives the power of trifling without being undignified and absurd.
+If the possession of excellent talents is not a conclusive reason why they should be improved, if at least amounts to a very strong . presumption; and, if it can be shown that women may be trained to reason and imagine as well as men, the strongest reasons are certainly necessary to show us why we should not avail ourselves of such rich gifts of nature ; and we have a right to call for a clear statement of those perils which make it necessary that such ; talents should be totally extinguished, or, at most, very partially drawn out.
+The butthen of proof does not lye with those who say, Increase the quantity of talent in any country as much as possible-for such a proposition is in conformity with every man's. feelings: but it lyes with those who say; Take care to keep that understanding weak and trifling, which nature has made capable of becoming strong and powerful, .
+The paradox is with them, not with us.
+In all human reasoning, knowledge must be taken for a good, till it can be shown to be an evil.
+But now, Nature makes to us rich and magnificent presents; and we say to her-You are too luxuriant and munificent-we must keep you # under, and prune you ;-we have talents unbugh in the other half of the creation ;-and, if you will not stupity and enfeeble the mind of women to our hands, we ourselves must expose them to a narcotic process, and educate away that fatal redundance with which the world is afflicted, and the order of sublumary things deranged. 👍 🕤 and angles, or to add to our stock of history and philology-though a little of all these things is no bad ingredient in conversation : but, let the subject be what it may, there is always a prodigious difference between the conversion of those who have been well educated, and of those who have not enjoyed this advantage.
+Education gives focundity of thought, copiousness of illustration, quickness, vigour, fancy, words, images and illustrations ;- it decorates every common thing, and gives the power of trilling, without being undignified and abourd.
 The subjects themselves may not be wanted, upon which the talents of an educated man have been exercised; but there is always a demand for those talents which his education has rendered strong and quick.
-Now, really, nothing can be further from our intention than to say anything rude and unpleasant; but we must be excused for observing, that it is not now a very common thing to be interested by the variety and extent of female knowledge, but it is a very common thing to lament, that the finest faculties in the world have been confined to trifles utterly unworthy of their richness and their strength.
+Now, scally nothing can be farther from our intention than to say any thing rude and unpleasant, Out we must be excused for observing, that it is not now a very common thing to be interested by the variety and extent of female knowledge, but it is 5 very cominon thing to lament, that the finest faculties in the world have been confined to triffes utterly unworthy of their richness and their strength.